stanford-policylab/opp/data_readme.md

 **2023 update**:
 - 218,674 new stops added.
-- Individuals whose race was marked as `M` have been recoded to `other`, rather than `hispanic`, as in the previous release.
+- Individuals whose race was marked as `M` have been recoded to `other`, rather than `hispanic`, as was the case in the previous release.

 ## Tulsa, OK
 ### 2009-01-01 to 2016-12-31